↑

 • Preheat the oven to 350 degrees.

-• Wash and cut all of the bad spots from the potatoes and cut them into quarters, place them into a stockpot, and fill with water until just covering the potatoes.
+• Wash and remove any bad spots from the potatoes, then cut them into quarters.
+Place them into a stockpot, and fill with water until just covering the potatoes.

-• Add two tablespoons of kosher salt and set over high heat for twenty to twenty-five minutes or until the potatoes are soft and can be pierced with a fork.
+• Add 2 tablespoons of kosher salt and cook over high heat for 20 to 25 minutes, or until the potatoes are soft and can be pierced with a fork.
 Drain off the water and place the potatoes into a large mixing bowl.

-• Peel the butternut squash and cut into one-inch cubes.
-Place the squash into a steamer pot with cups of water over med-high heat and steam for four to five minutes or until you can pierce the squash with the tines of a fork.
+• Peel the butternut squash and cut it into one-inch cubes.
+Place the squash in a steamer pot with 1-2 cups of water over medium-high heat, and steam for 4 to 5 minutes, or until you can pierce the squash with the tines of a fork.
+Drain well.
 Add the squash to the potatoes.

-• Add the cheeses, heavy whipping cream, sour cream, and melted to the potato and squash, using a wand mixer mash together until the ingredients are well-combined.
+• Add the cheeses, heavy whipping cream, sour cream, and melted butter to the potato and squash, then use a wand mixer to mash until well combined.
+Note- this is the time to taste the squash and adjust to taste before adding the eggs.

 • Next, add the two whole eggs and two egg whites and mix thoroughly.
 Add the smoked flaky sea salt and freshly cracked black peppercorns.

-• Spoon the mixture into the casserole dish and bake on the center rack for an hour, the top should be golden brown.
+• Spoon the mixture into a lightly greased 9x13 casserole dish and bake on the center rack for an hour; the top should be golden brown.

 • Remove from the oven and serve.